leptr/panvasjs/README.md

 - You can also implement the files into your existing project by dowloading the script file or adding it through the CDN.
 The URL for the CDN is as follows: https://cdn.petarmijailovic.com/ptrjs/version/ptr.js or https://cdn.petarmijailovic.com/ptrjs/version/ptr.min.js

-- To use the latest version add the following line of code into your head tag
+- To use the latest version, add the following line of code into your head tag

 ```
 <script src="https://cdn.petarmijailovic.com/ptrjs/latest/ptr.min.js"></script>